 Tangy, slightly spicy, and so, so easy.
-This flavor-packed Chipotle-Lime Burrito Bowl is going to knock your socks off!
+This Chipotle-Lime Veggie Burrito Bowl Recipe will knock your socks off!
 It’s ready to eat in about half an hour.

 The burrito bowl version of Sophia’s recipe that I am featuring is actually supposed to be the kid-friendly variation, but I’m super into it, too!
 I chose to do the bowl instead of the burrito for two reasons: